aglines/pipeline-wikipedia-edits/README.md

     - auth credentials / roles for user account, service acct...
     - DataFlow job, region, BigQuery table...

-- Then I wrote a script (ingest.py) to get a corpus of messages into Pub/Sub
+- Then I wrote ingest.py to get a corpus of messages into Pub/Sub

 - To develop the pipeline I started with Dataflow Workbench:
     - A Jupyter notebook there provides a way to interact with the runner